Best Gaming Monitor of 2018 – Reviews, Ratings and Comparisons

 So you dished out the money for an awesome GPU but your graphics aren't up to snuff.
 The next step is to get a better Monitor.
 A good monitor can change the way you see your game, literally.
 The beautiful thing about monitors is that they often cost as much as a GPU but last much longer.
 A GPU usually has the lifespan of a 3-4 years, but a monitor can last for the better part of a decade.
 Even longer.
 Before I upgraded I was using the same monitor I had been using since I was 5.
 I used that monitor for 15 years.
 Then I upgraded and noticed an amazing difference.
 So if you are still searching for a better, more visual gaming experience, then the monitor is probably the next piece you should upgrade.

 Best Gaming Monitor of September 2017 - GamingBuff's Pick!

-If you don’t want to read the whole guide and just want to know what monitor to buy you should go with the Acer Predator XB271HU It is an IPS panel with a high refresh rate and low response times.
+If you don’t want to read the whole guide and just want to know what monitor to buy, we recommend you should go with the Acer Predator XB271HU.
+It is an IPS panel monitor with a high refresh rate (144Hz) and low response times (4ms).
 It will give you great pictures and fast response times.
 On top of that, it boasts a 27-inch display with a resolution of 2560 x 1440.
 The perfect all-rounder.
 If you read that and had no idea what any of that was then you should read further.
 Further in the article we have a list of the best monitors to buy for certain kind of requirements.

 Technology is becoming increasingly complicated.
 It is becoming harder and harder to understand what is good and what is bad.
 What has good value and what is overpriced.
 We noticed that gamers pay a lot of attention to the components inside of their computers (as they should) but often forget the peripherals.